shivamb09/v_plot/README.md

 main_vplot.py for direct python code

 """
-to plot the matrix and save it linux command is
+to plot the matrix and save it linux command is also provided

-gnuplot -e "
-set terminal pngcairo size 800,600;
-set output 'vplot.png';
-set title 'V-Plot: Fragment Length vs Relative Position';
-set xlabel 'Relative Position (-500 to +500)';
-set ylabel 'Fragment Length (bp)';
-set grid;
-set palette defined (0 'white', 1 'blue', 2 'green', 3 'yellow', 4 'red');
-set cblabel 'Frequency';
-set pm3d map;
-splot 'final_matrix_1.txt' matrix using 2:1:3 with image notitle;
-set output;
-"
 """